 Boiling Corn on the Cob

 Start a large pot of unsalted water boiling while you remove the husks and silk.
-Place the corn in the boiling water, cover, and cook for 3 – 5 minutes or until tender.
+Use enough water to cover the corn.
+Place the corn in the boiling water, cover, and return to a boil.
+Reduce the heat to medium and cook for 3 – 5 minutes or until tender.

 How Sweet It Is!

 Dinner on the deck along with something from the grill and a side salad was never sweeter … or simpler!

 - Canning and Freezing Corn (Source: Julie Albrecht, PhD, Univ. of Nebraska-Lincoln Extension)